MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/pos-basics-enumerating.md

 ---
 title: Enumerating PointOfService devices
-description: Learn how to enumerate PointOfService devices ms.date: 10/08/2018 ms.topic: article
+description: Learn how to define a device selector and walk through four methods for using it to query and enumerate the PointOfService devices avilable to your system. ms.date: 10/08/2018 ms.topic: article
 keywords: windows 10, uwp, point of service, pos